 To accommodate growth in surgical service without adding resources, a Six Sigma team at Deaconess Hospital takes aim at reducing the number of same day surgical cancellations.

 Product manufacturers are pushed to produce quality products without exceeding budget.
-Effective resource management can be instrumental in achieving this goal.
-A textile processing mill decided to follow the DMAIC approach to reduce expenditures.
+A textile processing mill followed the DMAIC approach for more effective resource management and thus to reduce expenditures.

 A hospital's Specials Department project improved start times, increased throughput, implemented control mechanisms for continuous improvement and more.